blizzhackers/kolbot-SoloPlay/README.md

 **NOTE:** This script is designed to be only run from [https://github.com/blizzhackers/kolbot](https://github.com/blizzhackers/kolbot).
 Most errors occur from using the wrong Kolbot repo installation.

-If you enjoy using SoloLeveling consider supporting me at [buymeacoffee.com/isid0re](https://www.buymeacoffee.com/isid0re).

 ## Features
 - Operates in Hell difficulty within 24 hours
 - Includes character build options for final respec